SP5555/simple-neural-network/README.md

 ```python
 nn.inspect_weights_and_biases()
 ```
-Evaluate the accuracy of the network for binary classification:
+Evaluate the accuracy of the network for classification tasks:
 ```python
 nn.check_accuracy_classification(
 	test_input=input_test_list,